ShaneGH/MessageBroker/README.md

 ## A note on my test approach
 I decided not to introduce a suite of integration tests because

 1. The time involved in setting up an integration test environment
 2. I believe that integaration tests without unit tests are a dangerous thing, so I chose unit only.
 In an enterprise environment, I have noticed that without a good suite of unit tests, broken integration tests usually do not indicate bad code (only bad tests), and can suck up huge amounts of development time.
-3. Integartion tests do not highlight a developers test style as much as unit tests do.
+3. Integaration tests do not highlight a developers test style as much as unit tests do.

 I decided not to unit test a lot of my business logic commands, simply because there is no business logic to them, only db save commands and so, nothing much to test.